-The Science of CiBUS21
+The Science behind CIBUS21

-Enhanced Combustion - Internationally Patented Technology
+Enhanced Combustion - Internationally patents pending Technology

 How Does The System Work?

-Enhanced Combustion is fundamentally different to fuel replacement, whereas the majority of dual fuel systems operate on the principal of replacing 30-40% of Diesel fuel with a cheaper secondary fuel to create a fuel saving, the Alchemist system is a fuel saving, range-extending and harmful exhaust emissions reduction control technology targeted at heavy-duty diesel engines through the principal of Enhanced Combustion.
+Enhanced Combustion is fundamentally different to fuel replacement, whereas the majority of dual fuel systems operate on the principal of replacing 30-40% of Diesel fuel with a cheaper secondary fuel to create a fuel saving, the CIBUS21 system is a fuel saving, range-extending and harmful exhaust emissions reduction control technology targeted at heavy-duty diesel engines through the principal of Enhanced Combustion.